 It is a natural tendency to keep savings, investments and business matters separate.
 To this end, the IRS has strict rules governing the use or withdrawal of investments for personal or business purposes, and financial planners will advise you not to dip your 401(k) or a spouse’s retirement savings.
 The one exception to this rule is the use of funds in a Self-Directed IRA.

-This is an as yet untapped sector for entrepreneurs and startups to secure suitable funding.
-By investing your own funds, and funds from your siblings and friends, via self-directed IRA’s, you not only secure funds but also provide tax benefits for capital gains.
-Think about it this way – You, your friends and siblings would be investing into your startup in any case, and expecting only capital gains from the investment.
+This is an as yet untapped sector for entrepreneurs and startups to secure proper funding.
+By investing your funds, and funds from your siblings and friends, via self-directed IRA’s, you not only secure funds but also provide tax benefits for capital gains.
+Think about it this way – You, your friends and siblings would be investing in your startup in any case and expecting only capital gains from the investment.
 By routing the funds through self-directed IRA’s, all of you ensure significant tax benefits in addition to the capital gains.

 What you do is pretty simple.
 Set up a self-directing IRA, and direct your IRA to make an equity investment in your company.
 You also suggest to all potential investors that they should follow the same procedure.
 It might help if you had some solid facts and comparative figures of how specific investments would fare over specific periods if made directly and if made through the IRA.